-Serbia: EPS has no real competition in Serbia, Alternative suppliers still very passive, the price of electricity is not competitive15.
-January 2014. / News Serbia Energy
+Serbia: EPS has no real competition in Serbia, Alternative suppliers still very passive, the price of electricity is not competitive, News Serbia Energy

 Serbian electricity market is increasingly open to competition.
 From 1.
 January started the second phase of liberalization and, in addition to large factories, also all public companies and institutions need to choose their supplier.
 Most consumers choose EPS.

 However, many have not decided yet, but they will have to do it by March because otherwise the exclusion from the network would threaten to them.
 By the end of last year, 27 industrial customers and 3.200 companies and institutions had to sign a contract for the supply.
 Because of the public procurement procedure, many are not made on time.
 For those who do not have a contract until the end of February, the supplier may be also EPS, as so-called “spare supplier” and calculations show that in this case electricity is more expensive by about 20 %.
 Providers who took over the role of reserve supplier has a greater risk in the business for that part of the business and has a right on higher price.